marcobarilari/Snippet-notes/README.md

 # Snippet-notes

-Copy paste 1 line codes that is recursively googled
+Repo of copy pasted 1 line codes that is recursively googled